There is really nothing affordable that drives and handles like a smart Roadster.

 All new roadsters came with a two year warranty, which is not a great deal by todays standards.
 Older cars purchased through a dealer network may come with a third party warranty, read the small print and check to see what exactly is covered, some policies are better than others.
 Check that it specifically covers water damage to the electrics, although roadsters can be sealed!

-Private purchase will come with no warranty at all.
+Private purchases will come with no warranty at all.

 Check all windows for scratches or chips.
 The front windscreen is not heated, so although not the most expensive screen to replace, it will still cost a fair amount to do so.
 The side rear glass on the coupe is plastic, servicing can mean it needs to be removed, so make sure it is not scratched.
 Check the wiper blades are not low, not expensive but a sign of a cared for car!
 Electric windows should operate smoothly up and down, no jitters.